zlabjp/nghttpx-ingress-lb/README.md

 ## TLS

 You can secure an Ingress by specifying a secret that contains a TLS private key and certificate.
 Currently the Ingress only supports a single TLS port, 443, and assumes TLS termination.
 This controller supports SNI.
-The TLS secret must contain keys named tls.crt and tls.key that contain the certificate and private key to use for TLS, eg:
+The TLS secret must contain keys named tls.crt and tls.key that contain the certificate and private key to use for TLS:

 ```yaml
 apiVersion: v1